rxantos/tubras/trunk/tools/irrb/doc/export_panel.rst

 Therefore, if the scene being exported is named "TestLevel", the generated scene file would be saved to "{Out Directory}/TestLevel.irr".

-**Light(s)** - Check box used to indicate whether or not light objects are written to the Irrlicht scene file.
+**Light(s)** - Export light objects to the Irrlicht scene file.

-**Camera(s)** - Check box used to indicate whether or not camera objects are written to the Irrlicht scene file.
+**Camera(s)** - Export camera objects to the Irrlicht scene file.

-**Selected Only** - Check box used to export only **objects** (including lights and cameras) that are selected in the current scene.
+**Selected Only** - Export only **objects** (including lights and cameras) that are selected in the current scene.
 When un-selected, all objects in Blender's visible layers will be exported.

 **Animations** - not implemented.

-**Physics** - Check box used to indicate whether or not to write collision/physics data to the Irrlicht scene file.
+**Physics** - Export collision/physics data to the Irrlicht scene file.
 When selected, additional physics related options will appear.

-**Pack Files** - Check box used to indicate whether or not **all** generated output will be packed into a single "{Out Directory}/{scene name}.zip" file.
+**Pack Files** - Pack **all** generated into a single "{Out Directory}/{scene name}.zip" file.

-**Make Executable** - Check box used to indicate whether or not to create an executable containing all of the scene, mesh, and texture data embedded in the generated executable.
+**Make Executable** - Create an executable containing all of the scene, mesh, and texture data embedded in the generated executable.
 The generated executable file name is based on the current Blender scene name - "{Out Directory}/{scene name}.exe".
 Note that this option will only appear if the iwalktest utility has been installed and properly configured.

-**Binary Meshes** - Check box used to indicate whether or not to convert mesh files to the experimental ".irrbmesh" (binary .irrmesh) format.
+**Binary Meshes** - Convert mesh files to the experimental ".irrbmesh" (binary .irrmesh) format.
 This option will only appear if you have the imeshcvt utility installed and properly configured.
 For more information on the .irrbmesh format, see the section named :doc:`Binary Mesh Format </irrbmesh>`.

-**Walktest** - Check box used to indicate whether or not to walktest your exported scene after exporting.
+**Walktest** - Walk test your exported scene after exporting.
 This option will only appear if you have the IWALKTEST environment variable defined.
 When selected, the program defined by the IWALKTEST environment variable is executed with your exported scene file passed as parameter immediately after a successful export.
 The ":doc:`irrb Utilities </utilities>`" contain a program that you may use to examine an exported scene using the Irrlicht rendering engine.

 Walktest Options